 In both his nonprofit and entrepreneurial endeavors, Ian has demonstrated a passionate commitment to meaningful education and development that is an inspiration to many.

-Todd has more than a decade of experience helping local organizations develop in positive and effective ways.
+Todd has two decades of experience helping local organizations develop in positive and effective ways.
 He is a professional educator, grantwriter, nonprofit consultant and volunteer with a deep commitment to meaningful community development.

 He also has a strong background in both technology and media which he has put to use as the founder of CharlestonGOOD.com, a collaborative community media project that supports positive people, projects, and possibilities in the Lowcountry.